sebhildebrandt/systeminformation/README.md

 #### Windows - Fan Speed

 Windows itself does not expose actual fan speeds: `Win32_Fan` only reports that a fan exists, its `DesiredSpeed` is the *requested* speed and is left empty by virtually every mainboard.
 Real values are read from a running [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) or OpenHardwareMonitor, which publish their sensors in an own WMI namespace.
 Without one of these tools running, `fans()` returns an empty array or entries without `rpm`.

+#### Serial Ports

+`serialPorts()` only *enumerates* ports - opening one (baud rate, termios, RTS toggling) needs a native binding and is out of scope for this zero-dependency library.
+Two things worth knowing: on Linux a port shows up in the list even when your user is not in the `dialout` / `uucp` group, so listing can succeed while opening fails; on Windows the `COMx` number is reassigned per USB port, so `pnpId` is the only stable key.
+RS-232 and RS-485 cannot be told apart by enumeration - an RS-485 transceiver looks like an ordinary UART to the operating system - so no such information is reported.

 #### Windows Temperature, Battery, ...